Do print jobs expire?

 Although many workstations in the Libraries have disk drives, you may want to verify if the disk drive option exists prior to beginning your search.
 We recommend that you bring your own disks.

 MIT-only printers are all Athena printers.
 Each library has one MIT-only black & white printer.
-Hayden Library also has an MIT-only color printer.
+Barker Library also has an MIT-only color printer.
 They are located at:

 Visitors must use the networked black and white photocopiers for printing in Barker, Dewey, Hayden, and Rotch libraries.
 Collor printing is not available.
 See Photocopier Locations for more information.